as-com/alef/packages/fela-plugin-remove-undefined/README.md

 <img alt="gzipped size" src="https://img.shields.io/badge/gzipped-0.46kb-brightgreen.svg">

 Removes any `undefined` value or string values containing `undefined`.
 It also checks array values.
+This plugin has been used to ensure auto prefixing to work.
+It is not necessary anymore as Fela automatically strips all undefined values.

 ## Installation
 ```sh